fbrzx/dw-simulator/docs/tech-spec.md

 *   **Portability/Vendor Lock-in Mitigation:**
     *   Avoid using highly vendor-specific functions or stored procedures (e.g., Snowflake Streams/Tasks) unless they are specifically being tested and the test case is isolated.
     *   Use a tool like **`dbt`** (Data Build Tool) to define data transformation models. `dbt` is SQL-centric and can be configured to target both Snowflake and Redshift, abstracting much of the difference in SQL dialects and schema management.
-    *   The synthetic data schema will be defined using **Pydantic/SDV schema definitions**, which are language-agnostic and ensure a consistent structure regardless of the target DW.
+    *   The synthetic data schema is defined using **Pydantic** models, which keeps the format language-agnostic while still allowing us to layer in Faker/distribution metadata.
+SDV-backed models remain a future enhancement if full statistical modeling becomes necessary.

 #### C. API Specification (Draft - Synthetic Data Schema Definition)